Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Introducing the second order Langevin equation for the gravity quantisation

 Eq.~\eqref{gra} is a complicated non-linear differential equation.
+It will be analysed in great details in \cite{bcw}, where most importantly, the role and the exact definition of $G_{\mu\nu\mu'\nu'}$ will be thoroughly examined.
+The construction and geometrical identification of the covariant stochastic speed and acceleration operators $\nabla_\tau$ and $\nabla_\tau^2$ is a non-trivial task and will be also explained in \cite{bcw}.

-If one solves it and eliminates the noise, it produces correlation functions at a finite stochastic time $\tau$ that depend on the initial data $g_{\mu\nu}(X,\tau=\tau_0)$.
+If one solves Eq.~\eqref{gra} and eliminates the noise in the standard way as prescribed by stochastic quantisation method, it produces correlation functions at a finite stochastic time $\tau$ that depend on the initial data $g_{\mu\nu}(X,\tau=\tau_0)$.
 Therefore the dimensionful parameters that may occur in the solutions of the stochastically quantised quantum gravity are not only $a$, $b$ and $\hbar$, $\kappa$ and the Newton constant $G$, but also the initial condition that describes the initial Euclidean geometry of the universe at $\tau=\tau_0$.
-In this sense, the value of the stochastic time measured in units of $a$ when the Universe exits from inflation depends on the initial data.
-After the exit from inflation, according to our scenario, gravity becomes by definition purely classical, and one has a standard classical evolution from a given geometry, which was reached by a random fluctuation and must fit the data of today's observations.

-Here we shall justify some of these speculations by a careful analysis of a zero dimensional case, where the fields $\Ph$ and $\Ps$ are replaced by two real numbers $x$ and $y$, as an extreme dimensional reduction, to explain the methodology and the way to handle the initial data.